 So far, so good.
 Because the bag sat forward (on the pillion seat) and was anchored to the back rack, it certainly couldn’t move any further forward, but could move up and down and, therefore, jump about sideways.
 The solution was to run a shorter flat strapz under the seat and hook it under the strapz around the bag.
 Worked perfectly.

 You can see the various steps in the pictures below.

-Photo 4 shows the piggy-back strapz holding the chair and empty back pack in place.
-These can then be removed without disturbing the red bag.
+Picture 4 shows the piggy-back strapz holding the chair in place.

 Note bene: Andy Strapz has drawn my attention to his official advice that the strapz should be applied so that the fasteners are away from the wind side (i.e. on the lee side).
 That didn't work for me in this set-up, but the strapz that hold the red bag (photo 3) fasten so that the wind is pushing them tightly closed rather than being able to undo the fastening.
 The piggy-back strapz (photo 4), while potentially exposed to the wind, pretty much sit behind my back - and only have a light load in the chair and small Camelbak.

 Just to complicate the issue.
 All the above served me very well on my Big Trip North, which was a 10-week trip covering 10,000km – so leisurely; and with some 40 nights camping.

 On a more recent camping trip following the Darling River from Bourke to Wentworth in NSW – a four-day camping segment – I stowed all the camping gear into the BMW sports bag and managed to get sufficient clothes into the small size Andy Strapz bag strapped to the pillion seat.